jonny-novikov/programmer-training/README.md

-# PaperHat Programmer Plan
+# PaperHat Programmer Program

-Welcome to the PaperHat Programmer plan where we will teach you how to become a world-class programmer!
+Welcome to the PaperHat Programmer program where we will teach you how to become a world-class programmer!
 This is a working document / repo.
 It will change as we work on each goal.
 If you find something that fits with our learning add it to your branch and create a pull request to have it added to master.

 ## How to become a world-class programmer